Reverie (Tinashe album)

-Reverie is the second mixtape by American recording artist Tinashe, first released September 6, 2012 via her official website.
-The mixtape followed the release of her debut mixtape In Case We Die which came after a four-year stint as lead singer of dance-pop group The Stunners and her array of non-album singles, including a collaboration with producers OFM, "Artificial People", in 2011.
+Reverie is the second mixtape by American singer Tinashe.
+It was released on September 6, 2012 via her official website.
+The mixtape follows her debut mixtape In Case We Die (2012), which came after a four-year stint as lead singer of girl group the Stunners and her array of non-album singles, including a collaboration with producers OFM, "Artificial People", in 2011.
+Reverie was preceded by three singles: "Stargazing", "Ecstasy", and "Who Am I Working For?".

-As executive producer, Tinashe enlisted a variety of musical producers to work with her on the mixtape, including Wes Tarte, BMarz of the Hills Club, Nez & Rio, Best Kept Secret, B. Hendrixx, Troobadore, K-BeatZ, Daughter, XXYYXX, Roc & Mayne, and JRB The Producer.
+As an executive producer, Tinashe enlisted a variety of musical producers to work with her on the mixtape, including Wes Tarte, BMarz of the Hills Club, Nez & Rio, Best Kept Secret, B. Hendrixx, Troobadore, K-BeatZ, Daughter, and XXYYXX.
 Besides being executive producer of the mixtape, Tinashe also wrote all of the mixtape's songs.

-The mixtape was preceded by the release of the lead single "Stargazing" which was released on August 21, 2012.
-"Stargazing" became the number one must-hear song on MTV "Buzzworthy" on August 28, 2012.
-The second single "Ecstasy" was released on December 18, 2012, and the music video for the final single from the mixtape, "Who Am I Working For?", was released on March 12, 2013.
-The album's title track was used during a scene of the American television program Love & Hip Hop.

-Reverie received positive reviews from music critics, who complimented the mixtape's "spacey beats and Middle Eastern influences", with some critics calling it highly anticipated and a must-listen and praising Tinashe's vocals.
+Reverie received positive reviews from music critics, who complimented the mixtape's "spacey beats and Middle Eastern influences", with some critics calling it highly anticipated and a must-listen, while praising Tinashe's vocals.
 Other critics compared the artistic style of the mixtape to that of Jhene Aiko, The Weeknd and Aaliyah.
+In addition, the album's title track was used during a scene of the American television program Love & Hip Hop.